Updated on: 3/22/2019

 Impacted By A Train Derailment Accident?

-Whether your accident was caused by a train derailment, conductor error or another cause, you should immediately speak to an attorney to learn about your legal options.
+If you were injured in the Amtrak derailment, consult with our team of Amtrak derailment attorneys to learn about your legal options.
 You may be entitled to significant compensation.
 Call us today at (206) 727-4000 or fill out the form on this page.

-For more detailed information about the disaster, read AMTRAK CASCADES DERAILMENT DISASTER: A Legal Guide For Accident Victims/Survivors by the Amtrak train accident attorney team at Davis Law Group.
+For more detailed information about the disaster, read AMTRAK CASCADES DERAILMENT DISASTER: A Legal Guide For Accident Victims/Survivors by the team at Davis Law Group.